anderslundstedt/anderslundstedt.github.io/research/index.md

 - *Necessarily non-analytic induction proofs*
   Collaborating with [Eric Johannesson](https://sites.google.com/view/ericjohannesson).
   For technical results see the summary.
-For more conceptual discussion see the extended manuscript for the Stockholm Logic Seminar presentation.
+For more conceptual discussion see the the Stockholm Logic Seminar presentation.
   - Summary of results
     - version 2019-05-14:
       [pdf](non_analytic_induction/summary/lundstedt_non_analytic_induction_summary_20190514.pdf),